 Keeping up with changes happening in Washington

-The Adirondack Explorer is committed to telling these stories—showing how local communities, environmental organizations, and individuals are rising to the challenge and finding innovative solutions.
+Adirondack Explorer is reporting on how local communities, environmental organizations, and individuals are impacted by changing policies and funding freezes.

 Check out our latest stories